Types of programs

-Support groups offer individuals the opportunity to help each other in an informal setting with the philosophy that individuals are the experts of their own experience.
-Guided by a professional facilitator, people can share their stories and receive encouragement from others, which for many is the first step in moving from isolation to becoming part of a community and feeling a sense of belonging.
-This type of group is also available for families, friends and partners.
+Support groups offer individuals the opportunity to share their stories and help each other in an informal setting.
+Groups are led by a professional facilitator and are guided by the philosophy that individuals are the experts of their own experience.
+For many, this is the first step in moving from isolation to becoming part of a community and feeling a sense of belonging.
+This type of group is also available for families, friends, and partners.

 Body image groups